Craigharrison79/MS2-Quiz-Game/README.md

     - To indecate how well the player as done between each game or other players game.
     - To restart the game once finish.

-## Future Features

-    - To build on the web base game:
-        - Adding lot of different array to give the user a differnet subject/question to pick from.
-        - The highest score board to be seen by different player on different computer and not just local Storage.
-        - Adding a choose of levels, from beginer to pro.
-        - Have a battle game to competer against players online.

 ## Building Constraints

     - Design